AI Act ›

 This means they need technical knowledge, hands-on experience and training in how to use AI.
 They also need to understand the context in which the AI system is used, who it is used on and the risks involved.

 So, if your organisation uses AI, this requirement applies to you.
-You must make sure that the relevant employees go through appropriate training to become AI literate.
+You must ensure relevant employees receive proper AI literacy training to become AI literate.

 Start by deciding who will take responsibility for managing the AI training and communication in your organisation.
 This could be your compliance officer, GDPR manager, HR manager or the person who happens to know the most about AI and how it’s used in your company.